Combined X-ray diffraction, electrical resistivity, and $ab$ $initio$ study of (TMTTF)$_2$PF$_6$ under pressure: implications to the unified phase diagram: Discussion

 \section{Discussion}

 First, we discuss the relationship between the transfer integrals obtained from first-principles calculations and the distances between the TMTTF molecules obtained from experiments.
-As shown in Figs. \ref{fig-ta} (b) and (c), increasing pressure uniformly decreases the distances of all the bonds.
+As shown in Figs. \ref{fig-ta} (b) and (c), increasing pressure uniformly decreases the distances between the molecules.
 This is consistent with the calculation in Fig.~\ref{fig:transfer_and_V}(a) showing the uniform increase in the absolute values of the transfer integrals.

 However, if we focus on the degree of the dimerization, a different aspect appears, i.e., the effect of the anisotropic shape of the molecular orbital.
 Experimentally, we estimated the structural dimerization $\Delta R_d$ from their intermolecular distances as in Sec.~\ref{subsec:strucure}, and its pressure dependence is shown in Fig.~\ref{fig-ta}(d).
 It decreases monotonically but saturates around 3~GPa to a finite value around half of its ambient pressure value.
 In clear contrast, the degree of dimerization in the transfer integrals, $\delta t_a/\bar{t}_a$, as shown in Fig.~\ref{fig-params}(a), also decreases monotonically up to about 3~GPa and then saturates, but to almost 0 with no dimerization.
 The reason for the loss of dimerization here is ascribed to the change in angle between the TMTTF molecules, as shown in Fig.~\ref{fig-ta}(e) leading to the different behavior from the simple distance effect.
 In the previous study~\cite{yoshimi2022} with comprehensive calculations for ambient pressure structures of a number of TM salts, no compound displays such a small dimerization.
 Even (TMTSF)$_2$PF$_6$, in the right hand side of the unified phase diagram, which is considered to be weakly dimerized, shows $\delta t_a/t_a \sim 0.1$.
 This result indicates a clear difference between the effect of the chemical pressure and that of the physical pressure in TM$_2{\it X}$.